petterik/fccc/README.md

 | 5 | 10 | 15 | 25 |
 ```

-The implementation of printing this is not tested, but it was clear that it worked when it was executed.
-Here's the implementation.
+The implementation of printing this is not tested.
+Here's how we print our multiplication table:
 ```clj
 (defn print-table
   "Prints a matrix with a header as a table with clojure.pprint."